GPCsolutions/wordpress-google-apps-login/readme.txt

 == Changelog ==

+= 1.4 =

+Added clearer instructions, plus new options: automatically redirect users to Login via Google; plus force users to fully approve access to their Google account every time they login (allowing them to switch accounts if only logged into the wrong one, as well as making the process clearer).

 = 1.3 =
 Much neater support for redirecting users to most appropriate page post-login, especially on multisite installations; Better notices guiding admins through